Zoom Phone Reporting Gaps and How They are Solved

 While Zoom Phone provides historical call logs and usage reports, many enterprises require multi-year retention for trend comparisons across fiscal cycles, longitudinal capacity planning, and audit defensibility beyond default retention windows.
 Finance, legal, and compliance stakeholders often require retention policies that exceed native platform storage settings.

-How Enterprises Solve It: Mature organizations schedule automated CDR exports via API and store records in a centralized data warehouse.
+How to Solve it: Mature organizations schedule automated CDR exports via API and store records in a centralized data warehouse.
 This allows them to normalize timestamps and user metadata while applying internal retention governance policies, transforming operational data into a defensible compliance archive.

 Many enterprises operate hybrid environments, featuring Zoom Phone in newer offices alongside legacy PBX systems in acquired sites or SBC-based routing in specific regions.
 Zoom Phone reporting is natively siloed to Zoom-originated calls and does not consolidate legacy PBX or gateway-originated call activity.